ntnhut/LeetSolve/docs/source/Prefix_Sum/238_Product_of_Array_Except_Self.md

 0 0 9 0 0
 ```

-This solution efficiently computes the product of all elements in an array except for the current element.
+This solution computes the product of all elements in an array except for the current element.

 It accomplishes this by first computing two arrays: `prefix` and `suffix`.
 The `prefix` array stores the product of all elements to the left of the current element, while the `suffix` array stores the product of all elements to the right of the current element.
 By multiplying the corresponding elements from `prefix` and `suffix` arrays, it effectively computes the product of all elements except for the current element at each index.